 Papaya is a tropical fruit native to Southern Mexico and Central America.
 From these regions it was then exported to other tropical climates and areas of the World by the Spanish and Portuguese.
 Thankfully papaya is now easily found at markets and grocery stores all over the World.

 Papayas have a green outer skin when unripe and it changes into and orange or golden yellow color when fully ripened.
 Thai green papaya is unripe and tastes and feels completely different than sweet ripe papaya.

-Depending on the variety it can be as long as 7 to 20 inches (or 18 to 50 centimetres) and they can weigh anywhere from one pound (half a kilo) to several pounds or kilos.
+Depending on the variety, a papaya can measure 7 to 20 inches long (or 18 to 50 centimeters), and they can weigh anywhere from one pound (half a kilo) to several pounds or kilos.

 If you want a further guide on choosing papayas, read this article “How to Choose a Papaya That’s Not Genetically Modified”